projectcalico/calico/docs/DigitalOcean.md

 iptables -A PREROUTING -t nat -i eth0 -p tcp --dport 80 -j DNAT  --to 192.168.2.1:80
 ```

-You should now be able to access the NGINX http server using the public ip address of your DigitalOcean host on port 80 by using a browser to visit http://<host public ip> or running:
+You should now be able to access the NGINX http server using the public ip address of your DigitalOcean host on port 80 by visiting http://<host public ip>:80 or running:
 ```
 curl http://<host public ip>:80
 ```